Young Professionals

 SUMMARY

 A friend recently told me that “retirement feels so far away that I don’t know what to do now for it.”
-That timeline can be intimidating — scary, even — for young professionals who are decades away from retirement.
+That timeline can be intimidating — scary, even — for young professionals like us who are decades away from retirement.
 Sometimes, it can feel like if you don’t do everything exactly right, right now, that you’ll be left behind.

 One thing I always reassure my friends is that now is the best time to start your financial journey.
 But for those still unsure of where to begin, here are a few tips on how to get started: